sethu-aot/forms-flow-installation-eks/chart-doc/docs/eks.md

   --set mongodb.podSecurityContext.enabled=true \
   -n <namespace>
 ```
-The list of customizable parameters for the `forms-flow-ai` chart can be found [here](https://github.com/AOT-Technologies/forms-flow-ai-charts/blob/staging/QA/charts/forms-flow-ai/README.md).
+The list of customizable parameters for the `forms-flow-ai` chart can be found [here](https://github.com/AOT-Technologies/forms-flow-ai-charts/blob/master/charts/forms-flow-ai/README.md).

 :::info
-If you are using keycloak as external, please do the necessary changes according to the existing keycloak configuration.
+If you are using Keycloak as an external service, ensure the necessary adjustments are made to align with the required Keycloak configuration.

-To configure keycloak as external, update the following parameters.
+To configure Keycloak as an external service, update the following parameters:

-- Hostname of keycloak
+- Keycloak hostname
 - Forms-flow-bpm client secret
 - Keycloak realm name

+For more information on how to integrate an external Keycloak service, please refer to this [link](https://github.com/AOT-Technologies/forms-flow-ai-charts/tree/master/charts/forms-flow-ai#use-an-external-keycloak).
 :::

 ## 2. forms-flow-idm

-The [formsflow.ai](https://formsflow.ai/) framework could be hooked up with any OpenID Connect compliant Identity Management Server.
-To date, we have only tested [Keycloak](https://github.com/keycloak/keycloak).
+The [formsflow.ai](https://formsflow.ai/) framework can be integrated with any OpenID Connect-compliant Identity Management Server.
+Currently, we have only tested it with [Keycloak](https://github.com/keycloak/keycloak).

 ```bash
 helm upgrade --install forms-flow-idm forms-flow-idm \